 For a thorough course description, visit the Course page.

 This race is mostly single-track, and sweet single-track at that.
 We’re talking almost 200 miles of riverside, lakeside, forest-bathing, dirt trail.
-You climb and descent 25,000 feet.
+You climb and descend 23,000 feet.

-There are 12 fully-stocked and staffed aid stations and seven sleep stations.
-The furthest you’ll go between aid station is 20 miles.
+There are 12 fully-stocked and staffed aid stations, seven sleep stations, and one unmanned water station.
+The furthest you’ll go between aid station is 18 miles.

 Crew is allowed and encouraged, but certainly not required.
 You can do this race on your own using the aid stations and your drop bags.
 It is a very crew-friendly course though, with access at 11 of the 12 aid stations.
 More information about Crew here.

-Drop bags are allowed at most of the aid stations along the course:
+Drop bags are allowed at all of the aid stations along the course.

 You will drop off all of your drop bags during bib pickup on Thursday afternoon before the race meeting.
 Each drop bag must be labeled with your last name and bib number.
 Drop bags are returned to Greenwaters Park after each aid station shuts down.